 IMPORTANT: Please plan ahead to avoid a last-minute rush to complete the requirements.
 Especially note that you must hold one or more of the positions of responsibility listed on the Eagle application for six months after you earn Life rank and before you turn 18 and maintain at least 6 months of active membership as determined by your unit.

-Six ranks must be listed: Scout, Tenderfoot, Second Class, First Class, Star and Life.
-If corrections are needed, they must be submitted on an Advancement Report.
+Six completed ranks must be listed: Scout, Tenderfoot, Second Class, First Class, Star and Life.
+If corrections are needed for any information, incorrect dates, tenure, or ranks missing altogether, the corrected information must be submitted on an Advancement Report by the Unit Advancement Chair.
+Blue cards cannot be accepted.

 Eagle Scout Service Project Workbook (PDF)